 The New Downtown

 Downtown LA has been experiencing a very significant regrowth period.
 So if you don’t want to cope with stress when moving, ask friends to recommend you top-notch LA movers with reliable packing and moving services and get ready for the relocation as soon as possible.
 You’re not the only one eyeing it up, and the prices of housing and rent could be rising soon.
 In the period after World War II, the Downtown area was actually decreasing in population due to a number of reasons.
 From 1999 onwards, however, it has been going through rapid development, both residentially and economically.
 That growth continues today, as it attracts various businesses, entrepreneurs, and young professionals.

 Culver City – The Mix of Urban and Suburban

 Culver City used to be known as the home of the biggest studio in LA, Metro Goldwyn Mayer, which is now part of Sony and Columbia Pictures.
-Today it’s considered a great and safe neighborhood in Los Angeles, attracting both young professionals and new families from all over the US.
+Today it’s considered a great community in Los Angeles, attracting both young professionals and new families from all over the US.
 Here you won’t have to worry about the safety of your future neighborhood, because the crime rates are very low.